maturban/WARCMerge/README.md

  $python mergewarcs.py <WARCs-path>
 ```

- This wil Merge all WARC files located in <WARCs-path> and store the result in ./merging-WARCs/.
+ This will merge all WARC files located in <WARCs-path> and store the result in ./merging-WARCs/.
 The program will check whether the resulting WARCs are valid!

-Eaxmple:
+Example:
 ========
 ```python
  $python mergewarcs.py ./smallCollectionExample/